imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

   - Log inputs, predictions, and errors: Save a few input samples, predicted outputs, and errors at each step (or epoch).
 This is especially useful for spotting systematic failures (e.g., always misclassifying a certain class).
   - Record configuration and hyperparameters: Save the learning rate, batch size, optimizer type, and model architecture along with each run.
   - Use a structured logger or tracking tool: Tools like TensorBoard, Weights & Biases, or even just structured JSON logs can make it easier to compare runs and understand what changed.
+- Common Data Issues
+  - Data Leakage
+    - Evaluating the model on the training set itself.
+This sounds slightly silly, but it’s surprisingly common—especially in informal settings like Kaggle notebooks.
+    - Evaluating on a validation or test set where some examples overlap with the training set.
+    - Leakage through preprocessing, for example, normalizing the full dataset before splitting into train/valid/test sets.
+    - Features that leak future information—correlated with the target only because they wouldn’t be available at prediction time.
+  - To avoid data leakage:
+    - Always ensure that test data is fully isolated and untouched by the training pipeline.
+    - When adding new training data partway through a project, check whether it already appears in your validation or test sets.
+    - Ask yourself: Would this feature be available at inference time?
+If not, don’t use it.
+    - Use model interpretation tools to see what aspects of your data your model is relying on when making its predictions.
+Does what you see match your expectations, or is the model picking up on artifacts?
+  - Incorrect Data Labels
+    - Labels stored separately from inputs: If labels are in a separate file (e.g., a CSV with filenames and classes), they can easily be mismatched or misjoined during preprocessing.
+    - Shuffling inputs and labels independently: If you shuffle data and labels separately, they’ll fall out of sync—silently.
+    - Silent shape mismatches in datasets
+    - Merging tabular datasets incorrectly: Joining datasets without verifying alignment (e.g., via merge in pandas) can mislabel data rows without throwing errors.
+    - Data augmentation pipelines modifying labels incorrectly: Augmentation effectively increases your dataset—so it’s also a high-risk area for introducing label corruption.
+  - Imbalanced Classes
+    - Warning signs:
+      - Accuracy is high, but precision or recall on the minority class is poor.
+      - Confusion matrix shows the model rarely predicts the minority class.
+    - To address this:
+      - Use class weighting or focal loss to penalize the model more for mistakes on the minority class.
+Focal loss down-weights easy examples and focuses learning on hard, misclassified ones—especially useful when the rare class is easily overwhelmed.
+      - Resample the data—either oversample the minority class or undersample the majority class—to reduce imbalance.
+Oversampling is often safer when data is scarce but can lead to overfitting if not done carefully.
+      - Use stratified sampling to ensure class balance is preserved across your train, validation, and test splits.
+This means splitting the data so each subset maintains the original class proportions, avoiding skewed performance estimates.

 ## Machine Learning Models